Nash-4/Nash-4/README.md

 - **DevOps Engineer**: Ensuring smooth deployment pipelines, scalable systems, and robust CI/CD processes.

 ## My Background
-Previously, I delved into **Privacy Preserving Machine Learning**, focusing on secure and private data processing techniques.
+Previously, I delved into **Privacy Preserving Machine Learning**, focusing on training ML models with different types of encrypted data (such as CKKS, Paillier, and BFV)